RedisLabs/redislabs-docs/content/rs/concepts/_index.md

     responsible for orchestrating the cluster, placement of database shards as well as detecting and mitigating failures.
 Proxy helps scale connection management.
-- Data Access path is composed of master and slave Redis shards.
+- Data Access path is composed of master and replica Redis shards.
     Clients perform data operations on the master shard.
-Master shards maintain slave shards using the in-memory replication for protection against failures that may render master shard inaccessible.
+Master shards maintain replica shards using the in-memory replication for protection against failures that may render master shard inaccessible.

 ![Redis Enterprise Stack](/images/rs/rp_stack.png)